kataw/kataw/test/__snapshot__/ecma262/expressions/assignment/to_keyword/gen/assign_to_paren_wrapped_keyword_in_a_generator/export.md

 ✖ Identifier expected - start: 18, end: 24
-✖ The `export` keyword can only be used with the module goal - start: 18, end: 24 ✖ Declaration or statement expected - start: 24, end: 25 ✖ Declaration or statement expected - start: 25, end: 27
+✖ The `export` keyword can only be used with the module goal - start: 18, end: 24 ✖ Declaration or statement expected - start: 24, end: 25 ✖ The parser expected to find a '}' to match the '{' token here - start: 24, end: 25
+✖ Declaration or statement expected - start: 25, end: 27
 ✖ Declaration or statement expected - start: 30, end: 32